dvince05/debriefing2026/index.md

 We will provide additional practical details and suggestions closer to the conference dates.

+## Contact ##

 If you need help with travel/accommodation, please contact [Lionetti Travel Agency](https://www.sassiweb.it/)

+For any other questions or issues, please contact the organizers, Vincent Desjacques and Ravi K. Sheth.

 ## Participant list
 - Matthias Bartelmann